Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 \subsubsection{Case Study}

-In Figure \ref{fig.anatomy} we show the collapse history of one representative core (core 114 from $sim2$) outlining three of the four stages of collapse.
-This core collapses alone, so it does not experience the mosh stage.
+In Figure \ref{fig.anatomy} we show the collapse history of one representative core (core 114 from $sim2$) outlining the three stages of collapse.
 This plot summarizes how density, velocity, gravitational energy, and kinetic energy change in concert with one another.
 The top row shows the preimage density, one line for each particle (grey lines, right axis) and the average velocity (r.m.s in black, radial velocity in red, and tangential velocity in teal, left axis).
 Also indicated are six snapshots in time (vertical bars).
 The second row shows the cumulative density distribution for preimage density at each of those snapshots.
 The third row shows radially averaged kinetic and gravitational energy for a sphere surrounding the particles at each snapshot.
-The first two rows utilize only the preimage gas, while the third row measures $E_G$ and $E_K$ on spheres centered on the centroid of the particles.
-While this figure is somewhat elaborate, it is useful to see how each of these quantities changes in concert with one another.
+The first two rows utilize only the preimage gas, while the third row measures $\EG$ and $\EK$ on spheres centered on the centroid of the particles.
 We will elaborate on each of these in turn.

 Six snapshots in time, indicated by the vertical bars in the top row of Figure \ref{fig.anatomy}, highlight the stages of the collapse; the initial conditions (navy), the collection stage (light blue), the hardening stage (teal and light green), the beginning of singularity (\tsing, dark green), and the end of singularity (\tsung, red).
-This core does not experience the mosh stage.
 We do not presently have a quantitative boundary between \emph{collection} and \emph{hardening}, as no consistent trends are obvious (see Section \ref{sec.ensemble}).